isadirio/ConfusionTetrahedron/README.md

-# ConfusionTetrahedron
+# Code
-Code repository for the Confusion Tetrahedron applications
+Full code for the implementation and applications of the final project.